Upper seminar "Theoretical computer science

 Tableaux(-Like) Decision Procedures for Temporal Logics

 Temporal logics are modal logics over infinite flows of time.
-They form important tools for the specification of program behaviour.
-Their satisfiability problems therefore form the algorithmic essence of consistency checks for logical specifications of correct program behaviour.
+They form important tools for the specification of program behavior.
+Their satisfiability problems therefore form the algorithmic essence of consistency checks for logical specifications of correct program behavior.

 In this tutorial we will review basic temporal logics and tableau-based methods for their satisfiability problems.
 We will illustrate the problems arising with a mixture of least and greatest fixpoint constructs in such tableaux and discuss known solutions as well as related and open questions in this area.